Readyaddy/hilabs_rag/README.md

 # hilabs_rag
 Submission for hackathon
 # PDF Chatbot with LLM and Table Extraction
-This project implements a PDF chatbot that uses Language Model (LLM) integration and table extraction to provide intelligent responses to questions about PDF content.
+This project implements a PDF chatbot that uses Large Language Model (LLM) integration and table extraction to provide intelligent responses to questions about PDF content.
 It combines vector search, keyword extraction, and table analysis to offer comprehensive answers.

 ![PDF Chatbot](https://github.com/Readyaddy/hilabs_rag/blob/main/architecture.png)
 ## Features